AVICA: A fully automated CASA pipeline for large volume VLBI data calibration: Results and Discussion

 \subsection{Future Developments}

-The automated calibrator selection and reference antenna algorithms developed in \texttt{VASCO}, being generalizable to any VLBI array, will be incorporated into a future release of \texttt{rPICARD}, extending its blind-calibration capabilities to the EVN, EHT, and other supported arrays.
-A calibration feedback tool is planned for future versions of \texttt{VASCO} to estimate the scatter in amplitude and phase for each baseline.
+The automated calibrator selection and reference antenna algorithms developed in \texttt{AVICA}, being generalizable to any VLBI array, will be incorporated into a future release of \texttt{rPICARD}, extending its blind-calibration capabilities to the EVN, EHT, and other supported arrays.
+A calibration feedback tool is planned for future versions of \texttt{AVICA} to estimate the scatter in amplitude and phase for each baseline.

 \texttt{ALFRD} currently supports the creation and simultaneous management of multiple pipeline projects.
 Planned developments include a fully browser-based graphical interface for pipeline monitoring and control, and a dedicated job scheduler and resource manager to enable scaling of resource-intensive tasks on computing clusters.